-Dropshipping and working with a 3PL are two methods that utilize a third-party to fulfill orders as opposed to self-fulfillment, where the merchant stores inventory and fulfills orders themselves.
+Dropshipping and working with a 3PL are two methods that utilise a third-party to fulfil orders as opposed to self-fulfillment, where the merchant stores inventory and fulfils orders themselves.
 However, there are many differences between the two terms.

 Gerard Ecker, Founder & CEO of Ocean & Co.

-A third-party logistics (3PL) company provides fulfillment services including warehousing, picking inventory, packing boxes, and shipping orders.
+A third-party logistics (3PL) company provides fulfilment services including warehousing, picking inventory, packing boxes, and shipping orders.
 A merchant’s inventory can be shipped from the manufacturer to the 3PL, so it’s near the customer in advance of it being ordered.
-It never requires the merchant to handle inventory themselves but takes a more customer-centric approach to outsourcing fulfillment.
+It never requires the merchant to handle inventory themselves but takes a more customer-centric approach to outsourcing fulfilment.

 A 3PL can be located near the merchant’s end customers to reduce shipping zones, transit times, and shipping costs.
-Many merchants will distribute their inventory across the 3PL’s network of fulfillment centers to keep product in different regions where customers reside.
+Many merchants will distribute their inventory across the 3PL’s network of fulfilment centres to keep product in different regions where customers reside.
 A speedier delivery can lead to fewer abandoned carts, a higher average order value, and more repeat purchases.

 From offering 2-day shipping to using custom branded packaging, 3PLs can help direct-to-consumer brands provide the experience their customers have come to expect.
-3PLs are also fulfillment experts, whereas manufacturers specialize in creating products using raw materials.
-Thus, dropshipping provides far fewer fulfillment services and shipping options than working with a 3PL.
+3PLs are also fulfilment experts, whereas manufacturers specialize in creating products using raw materials.
+Thus, dropshipping provides far fewer fulfilment services and shipping options than working with a 3PL.